🎉 Showcase Event

 By bus: Routes 1, 6, 28, 56, 97 serve the campus and stop at Parkinson Building.

-By car: Limited parking is available on campus on campus but if you let us know we can register your vehicle with a day pass.
+By car: Limited parking is available on campus but if you let us know we can register your vehicle with a day pass.

 Accessibility: The venue has accessible facilities, natural lighting and a lift.
 Please let us know of any specific requirements when registering.